Shwan Kamal: Life and career

-Shwan Kamal was born in the city of Sulaimaniyya south of Kurdistan He studied art at the Institute of Fine Arts.
-He obtained a diploma in sculpture with honors degree and obtained a Bachelor of Arts from the Academy of Fine Arts from the University of Baghdad in 1991. studied the art of sculpture at the hands of great artists and professors such as Dara Hama Saeed, Ismail Fattah Al-Turk, Muhammad Ghani Hikmat, Saleh Qargoli and Mortada Al-Haddad After graduating from the Academy of Fine Arts in 1991, he returned to the city of Sulaymaniyah and worked as a teacher in the Fine Department of Sculpture until 1994, after the outbreak of the civil war in Kurdistan and the deterioration of the political situation he immigrated to Turkey and then to Greece and settled in Germany since 1995 and obtained German citizenship From 1995 to 2000 he worked as an artist in the foundry (Raymond Keitel) in Düsseldorf, after 2000 until 2015 he worked in the foundry (Rolf Kayser (Kunstgießer)) after a year 2015 Shawan moved to the Kingdom of Sweden, so far he lives and works in Malmö, Sweden.
+Shwan Kamal was born in Sulaymaniyah, south of Kurdistan.

+He studied art at the Institute of Fine Arts.
+He obtained a degree in sculpture with honors, and obtained a Bachelor of Arts from the Academy of Fine Arts from the University of Baghdad in 1991.
+He studied sculpture at the hands of artists and professors such as Dara Hama Saeed, Ismail Fatah Al Turk, Mohammed Ghani Hikmat, Saleh Qargoli and Mortada Al-Haddad.

+After graduating from the Academy of Fine Arts in 1991, he returned to Sulaymaniyah and worked as a teacher in the Fine Department of Sculpture until 1994.
+After the outbreak of the civil war in Kurdistan and the deterioration of the political situation, he immigrated to Turkey, then to Greece, and settled in Germany in 1995 and obtained German citizenship.

+From 1995 to 2000, he worked as an artist in the foundry Raymond Keitel in Düsseldorf.
+From 2000 to 2015, he worked in the foundry Rolf Kayser (Kunstgießer).
+In 2015, Kamal moved to Sweden, and now he lives and works in Malmö.

 In 2018 he earned a Bachelor of Fine Arts, majoring in plastic arts and sculpture.

 Work

-After graduating from the Academy of Fine Arts, Shawan Kamal set up many artistic projects and statues in many cities in Kurdistan, Iraq and Europe.
+After graduating from the Academy of Fine Arts, Kamal set up artistic projects and statues in many cities in Kurdistan, Iraq and Europe.